defiprime/defiprime1/collections/_posts/2019-04-01-assets-management-tools.md

   - assets-managament-tools
 ---

-Custodian it is a specialized financial institution responsible for safeguarding a firm’s or individual’s financial assets and is not engaged in “traditional” commercial or consumer/retail banking.Custodian services in DeFi it is wallets, apps, and dashboards for managing your cryptocurrencies and assets.
+Custodian it is a specialized financial institution responsible for safeguarding a firm’s or individual’s financial assets and is not engaged in “traditional” commercial or consumer/retail banking.
+Custodian services in DeFi it is wallets, apps, and dashboards for managing your cryptocurrencies and assets.